51Degrees/specifications/pipeline-specification/conceptual-overview.md

 A **Flow Element** is a black box which takes a **Flow Data** and performs some processing.
 This processing may read evidence and/or **Element Data** instances that have been added by previous elements.
-It may add new evidence values and must <span style="color:yellow">"may", surely</span> add an instance of its own element data, which may or may not have properties populated.
+It may add new evidence values and may add an instance of its own element data, which may or may not have properties populated.

 A **Flow Element** can be added to multiple pipelines once it has been built.
 This means that the processing performed by a flow element must be thread safe